Yangzhou Jiangsu, China Travel Guide

 Yangzhou's landscape welcomes gentle outdoor activities and scenic enjoyment.

-Yangzhou is largely flat; "walking" here means leisurely strolls in parks and along the canal.
+Yangzhou is generally flat; "walking" here means leisurely strolls in parks plus along the canal.
 Paths are well-maintained, suitable for all ages.

 Cycling is popular, with lanes for specific use on a multitude of roads.
 Enjoy pleasant rides along the Grand Canal or inside the Slender West Lake area.